How often do motorcycles crash?

 Most times, the other car is at fault

-It is up to motorcyclists to enjoy their riding responsibly, but that doesn’t mean cars aren’t ever at fault.
-In many cases it’s not hard to prove that the driver was at fault in a passenger-vehicle crash.
+Although you may ride responsibly, another motorist may not.
+In these cases, it’s not hard to prove that the driver was at fault in a passenger-vehicle crash.

 According to the famous 1981 Hurt Report, “In two-thirds of motorcycle accidents involving another vehicle, the driver of the other vehicle violated the motorcycle rider’s right of way and caused the accident.”*